Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 ...Which actually wasn’t a stupid idea anyway, come to think of it.
 People were moving to Cimbrean all the time, and a landlord with a few properties in the other colonies might stand to make a comfortable income off the rent.
 Somebody with *enough* money could even be a property developer.

 She picked up where Allison had left off.
-After all…
+After all...

 ...Why not?